I’ve come to realize now that there are two very important things artists need to do to improve their chances of making

 Now I say “potentially,” because of course, the other person has to also be open to collaborate as well.
 Being transparent that you are both there to help one another expand is the healthiest way to ensure a collaboration that benefits all participants.
 Your ability to openly and honestly communicate is essential.

 When you learn how to foster genuine conversations and support within a community, the creative action and collaboration after creating those connections are endless.
-You expand how many areas of your career have a potential to take yourself and anyone you are involved with off to another level.
+You expand how many areas of your career have the potential to take yourself and anyone you are involved with off to another level.

 How to Find the Right Community For You

 You can find community around anything!
 It can be based around singer-songwriters, specific genres, lifestyle choices, goals to understand the music industry, LGBT supportive spaces, social movements or eco-friendly practices; Community can surround almost anything.
 It would help too if this community is tied to your target audience or niche.

-And if you aren’t able to find a community that already exists around that specific interest, you can definitely create community around it.
+And if you aren’t able to find a community that already exists around that specific interest, you can definitely create a community around it.

 Think about what community you want to be a part of based on your geography, what you stand for as a brand, your goals and what makes sense for the type of music you do.

-Build yourself in a local community to get support of local artist and fans who will help you.
+Build yourself in a local community to get support from local artists and fans who will help you.
 Find a group of people who have similar interests or needs.

-Doing something as small as attending an open mic and making an effort to genuinely compliment and connect with the participants is a great initial step.
+Doing something as small as attending an open mic and making an effort to genuinely complement and connect with the participants is a great initial step.
 There you can learn how to interact and connect similar interests and values through conversation.
 The more genuine the comments, the more genuine the connection and potential for long-term supportive relationships.